MIDOSS/docs/models/mohid_on_cedar.rst

   (or at the command-line, if necessary)
 * `MOHID-Cmd`_,
   the MIDOSS-MOHID command processor for setting up and managing `MIDOSS-MOHID` _code runs
+* `NEMO-Cmd`_, the NEMO command processor that MOHID-Cmd uses code from
 * `MIDOSS-MOHID`_,
   the MIDOSS project version of `MOHID`_ that includes developed at Dalhousie University

 .. _moad_tools: https://bitbucket.org/UBC_MOAD/moad_tools/
 .. _MOHID-Cmd: https://bitbucket.org/midoss/mohid-cmd/
+.. _NEMO-Cmd:
 .. _MIDOSS-MOHID : https://bitbucket.org/midoss/midoss-mohid/

 .. code-block:: bash